 It seems obvious to me that Bill’s main goal isn’t about making more money for himself, but about making Personal Capital the best online wealth management product possible.
 “Charles Schwab disrupted the wealth management industry 25 years ago.
 I think we can do the same with Personal Capital today,” says Bill.

-Personal Capital has brought their online platform mobile with new app launches over the past 12 months lead by Jim Del Favero, CPO.
+Personal Capital has brought their online platform mobile with new app launches on iOS and Android lead by Jim Del Favero, CPO.
 The main feature that has saved me the most immediate money is Personal Capital’s Investing tab which analyzes your portfolios’ risk metrics, asset allocation, and fees.

 I ran my 401(k) through Personal Capital’s 401(k) Fee Analyzer and it showed I was paying $1,750 in annual portfolio fees I had no idea I was paying thanks to a very expensive Fidelity fund.
 I ended up selling the fund and transferring assets into a Vanguard Large Cap fund which cut my annual portfolio fees down by 80%.
 I highly recommend everyone run their 401(k)s through the 401(k) Fee Analyzer as well to get an idea of how much fees are robbing you of your retirement years and portfolio performance.